chrisinsfo/lite/README.md

 ## Getting Started

-This project is an experiment with displaying data from the MeetHue api in a basic Flutter app.
+This project is an experiment to create a simple light control from the MeetHue api in a basic Flutter app.